Primary care and OB/GYN prescribers in the state of Michigan are invited to participate in the program.

 MC3 is not an emergency/referral service.
 Emergency consultations over the phone or in person are not provided.
 If a PCP calls about a case requiring an emergency intervention, the Behavioral Health Consultant can offer appropriate resource recommendations.

 U of M psychiatrists do not prescribe medication or provide ongoing treatment, but rather support PCPs as they provide care.
-For those cases beyond the scope of the PCP, the BHC and psychiatrist will offer referrals to local or regional clinicians.
+For those cases beyond the scope of the PCP, the BHC and psychiatrist will offer referrals to local or regional resources.

 As a consultation service, MC3 makes recommendations based on the information shared before and during the consultation.
-These recommendations can be used to develop a treatment plan in the context of the primary care provider’s clinical judgement and experiences with the patient and family, as well as knowledge of community services.
+These recommendations can be used to develop a treatment plan in the context of the primary care provider’s clinical judgment and experiences with the patient and family, as well as knowledge of community services.
 Patient names and other identifying information are not exchanged as part of the clinical consultation.
 Patient initials and date of birth are collected to allow future reference for a repeat consultation about a patient.

 Residents can sign-up to participate in MC3 consultation and education. .
 All supervising physicians must be signed up for MC3 and approve the consultations.
 When a resident graduates, we ask that they contact MC3 to update our records.